From 1st August until 20th September 2020 the MAPBM exhibition 'BLUE' was shown at the Blue Mountains Cultural Centre, Katoomba

 Miriam Williamson and Brad Allen-Waters

-at 11 a.m. there will be an artist and curator talk where you can join curator Beata Geyer alongside MAPBM artists for an insight into group exhibition ‘BLUE.’
-See and hear how artists have explored notions of a colour with profound social and historical associations and symbolism that resonates throughout art, language, history, religion, gender, science, psychology and more.
+An artist and curator talk with curator Beata Geyer alongside MAPBM artists, which provided insights into the exhibition, discussing how artists have explored notions of a colour with profound social and historical associations and symbolism that resonates throughout art, language, history, religion, gender, science, psychology and more.

 On a personal level Pietà combines these two themes, mental health and spirituality, to evoke a desire for healing or resurrection from an experience of depression which feels deathly.
 Pietà also addresses the broader problems of alienation and fragmentation which, according to French psychoanalyst Jacques Lacan, are an inevitable effect of the development of the ego and the acquisition of language.
 Pietà draws from the fields of ritual, psychoanalysis and art making, which have all been proposed, at one time or another, as solutions to these problems.

-Unlock the hidden potential of words with artist M. Bozzec and learn to reframe language into creative acts such as poetry and short stories, or visual forms such as drawing, collage and performance.
-Using found words & phrases gleaned from a diversity of sources – popular idioms, song lyrics, news headlines and things overhead, this workshop will offer opportunities to experiment with the processes of list-making, expanded collecting and research as a catalyst for the creation of diverse art forms.
+The third event was an artist-led workshop by M. Bozzec titled Language Reframed: The Promise of Found Words.
+In this workshop participants unlocked the hidden potential of words and learnt to reframe language into creative acts such as poetry and short stories, or visual forms such as drawing, collage and performance.
+Using found words & phrases gleaned from a diversity of sources – popular idioms, song lyrics, news headlines and things overhead, the workshop offered opportunities to experiment with the processes of list-making, expanded collecting, and research as a catalyst for the creation of diverse art forms.